sparks-baird/xtal2png/reports/paper.md

-The latest advances in machine learning are often in natural language such as with long short-term memory networks (LSTMs) and transformers or image processing such as with generative adversarial networks (GANs), variational autoencoders (VAEs), and guided diffusion models.
-Using `xtal2png` to encode/decode crystal structures via grayscale PNG images (see e.g. \autoref{fig:64-bit}) is akin to making/reading a QR code for crystal structures.
+The latest advances in machine learning are often in natural language such as with long short-term memory networks (LSTMs) and transformers or image processing such as with generative adversarial networks (GANs), variational autoencoders (VAEs), and guided diffusion models. `xtal2png` encodes and decodes crystal structures via grayscale PNG images (see e.g. \autoref{fig:64-bit}) by writing and reading the necessary information for crystal reconstruction (unit cell, atomic elements, atomic coordinates) as a square matrix of numbers, respectively.
+This is akin to making/reading a QR code for crystal structures.
 This allows you, as a materials informatics practitioner, to get streamlined results for new state-of-the-art image-based machine learning models applied to crystal structure.

 ![A real-size $64\times64$ pixel `xtal2png` representation of a crystal structure.\label{fig:64-bit}](figures/Zn8B8Pb4O24,volume=623,uid=bc2d.png)